“Hello,” Clara said to the receptionist at the front desk. “I’m here to see Mr. Iben Shedrack.”

-“When next he comes at you with painful words, actions or in actions, keep mute.
-Tell yourself, it is because of the respect you have for God, and the love for your children.
+“When next he comes at you with painful words, actions or inactions, keep mute.
+Tell yourself, you are doing it for the love of God and that of your children.
 Repeat that in your heart until he goes away.
 Then, if it is that vital for you to talk about, approach him when you don’t feel so angry anymore, and he is in a better mood, and talk to him softly.
-If he wouldn’t corperate, excuse yourself and let it go, in other to avoid being dragged down to anger yourself.
+If he wouldn’t cooperate, excuse yourself and let it go, in other to avoid being dragged down to anger yourself.
 We must not win all our battles.”

-Claura nodded.
-She rose from the couch.
-Her eyes were dried up.
+Clara nodded.
+She rose from the couch with cheeks dried up.
 “Thank you.
-I would try my best”
+I would try my best.”